She doesn’t do a lot of interviews. TMZ keeps reaching out. She ignores them.

 “I was actually really pissed [when she left] because I realized at that point how they were making me look and I didn’t want to give them anything more to work with.”

-She did however, give them something they couldn’t work with, something they couldn’t include in the footage of her epic exit.
+She says she did, however, give them something they couldn’t work with, something they couldn’t include in the footage of her epic exit.
 It would have been too behind the curtain.
 And there just would have been too many bleeps.

 “I will say that the last night, when I left, I literally cussed the producers out because I was so worried about how I was going to be portrayed on TV.
 I gave it to the producers.”